Skip to main content

 What fixed it

-We explained that the compressor was healthy.
+Testing put the compressor in the clear.
 The trips came from rainwater getting into the worn switch box and leaking to earth.
 The fix was to replace the whole box with a weather-rated outdoor enclosure.
 We fitted proper cable glands at both entry points to grip and seal around the cable, then added silicone sealant where each cable meets its gland as a second moisture barrier.
 With the new box installed, we ran the system at full cooling load and sprayed it with water for several minutes to mimic heavy rain.
 The breaker held steady throughout.

 Outcome